Amendments to the Minneapolis Zoning Code

 Process for initiating and reviewing zoning code amendments

-Zoning code text amendments are proposed (or “introduced”) by members of the City Council or City Planning Commission.
+Zoning code text amendments are proposed (or “introduced”) by members of the City Council.
+Amendments are prioritized through a workplan developed by CPED and adopted by the City Council.
 City staff in CPED’s Code Development Team are responsible for researching zoning code text amendments and preparing draft language to present to policymakers.
 All zoning code changes are developed and reviewed through the following process in order to be adopted into the City’s code of ordinances.

 The following amendments are currently under review by City staff or by the City Planning Commission, Zoning & Planning Committee, and/or City Council.
 All media inquiries should be directed to the City of Minneapolis Communications Department.